-In 2011, members of our board of directors did not receive any cash compensation for their service as directors.
-Pursuant to the 2010 Equity Incentive Plan (the "2010 Plan"), on July 21, 2011, we granted options to purchase 20,000 shares to each of Messrs.
-Berg, Eng, Hsu and Kupec at an exercise price of \$5.43 per share.
+In 2012, members of our board of directors did not receive any cash compensation for their service as directors.
+Pursuant to our 2010 Equity Incentive Plan (the "2010 Plan"), on July 19, 2012, we granted options to purchase 20,000 shares to each of Messrs.
+Eng, Hsu, Kupec, Domenik and Lee at an exercise price of \$3.09 per share.
 These options vest in full on the first anniversary of the date of grant.
-The Plan permits the board of directors to establish by resolution the number of shares, up to a maximum of 40,000 each year for each non-employee director, to be covered by annual option grants or other awards to our nonemployee directors for each year of service on our board.
+The 2010 Plan permits the board of directors to establish by resolution the number of shares, up to a maximum of 40,000 each year for each non-employee director, to be covered by annual option grants or other awards to our non-employee directors for each year of service on our board.
 The awards will be granted at the first regular meeting of the board of directors following the date of each annual meeting of stockholders and vest in full on the first anniversary of the grant date, subject to continuous service during the period.
-Historically, the annual option grant award to a director was 20,000 shares of common stock, and in 2011 the board of directors determined that, although the 2010 Plan permits annual award grants of up to 40,000 shares, the annual award for service on the board of directors should continue to be an option to purchase 20,000 shares.
-The 2010 Plan also provides that each non-employee director shall be granted an award to purchase up to 120,000 shares upon his or her initial appointment or election to our board of directors, vesting over a four-year period at the rate of one fourth of the total number of shares each year, subject to the non-employee director's continuous service on the board, with the exercise price of the award equal to 100% of the fair market value of a share of common stock on the date that he becomes a director.
+Historically, the annual award to a director was an option to purchase 20,000 shares of common stock, and, in 2012, the board of directors determined that, although the 2010 Plan permits annual award grants of up to 40,000 shares, the annual award for service on the board of directors should continue to be an option to purchase 20,000 shares.
+The 2010 Plan also provides that each non-employee director shall be granted an award to acquire up to 120,000 shares upon his or her initial appointment or election to our board of directors, vesting over a four-year period at the rate of one fourth of the total number of shares each year, subject to the non-employee director's continuous service on the board, with the exercise price of the award equal to 100% of the fair market value of a share of common stock on the date that he becomes a director.
+Messrs.
+Domenik and Lee were newly elected board members in 2012, and, therefore, each was granted an option to purchase 120,000 shares.
+The 2010 Plan also provides that each non-employee director shall be granted an award to purchase up to 20,000 shares for his or her role as chairperson of the Compensation and Audit Committees.
+Messrs.
+Kupec and Lee were chairmen of the Compensation and Audit Committees, respectively, in 2012, and, therefore, each was granted an option to purchase 20,000 shares for their service in this capacity.
 In the event of a merger, sale of substantially all of our assets or similar transaction, vesting of all director options would accelerate as to 100% of the unvested shares subject to the award.
 All awards to directors have a term of not longer than six years.
 The 2010 Plan also permits a disinterested majority of the board of directors, in its discretion, to authorize additional shares to be awarded or granted under stock options to committee chairs and other non-employee directors for extraordinary service on the board.
 The exercise price per share under each such discretionary option grant is equal to the fair market value of a share of our common stock on the date of grant on the principal trading market for our common stock at the time of grant, which is the NASDAQ Global Market, or the Nasdaq GM.